Dystopia Chapter 30: Message Delivered

 “Trouble a coming.”

 The gossip continues.
-A past unrequited conversation surfaces.
+An old conversation replays.
 “You all have stories, consequential encounters.
 Some day we can sit around and reminisce.
 For now, I’ll just say it’s about family.”

-Team members arriving, each selecting their favorite seat.
+Team members arrived, each selecting their favorite seat.
 “Seems like you have a knack for finding yourself in a bind,” Addison suggests.

 “It’s not my fault.
 Given the choice, I’d be in the mess prepping lunch, not creating a stir.”

 “Are you familiar with prosopagnosia?”
 Frank stares.
 “Also known as face blindness.
 A mild case.
-What that means, because I see you daily or certainly weekly in the same setting, I can recognize you, recall names and shared history.
+What does that mean?
+I see you daily or certainly weekly in the same setting; I can recognize you, recall names and shared history.
 But let’s say Brett leaves for several months, then returns and greets me.
 It’s quite possible I would not recognize him.
-Now, after meeting, if we interact, it is likely I will have a revelation and, oh yeah, and remember our shared histories.”
+Now, after meeting, if we interact, it is likely I will have a revelation and remember our shared histories.”

 “Damn,” Frank said.